juanjofrelopez/design-patterns/composite/README.md

 - because leaves and nodes have different roles we can't always define a default implementation for each methods. in that case the best thing to do is to throw an exeption.
 - implement the `leaf` class
 - implement the `composite` class

+## Trade off

+By allowing the `component` class to provide functionality both for a child node and a leaf elements, we loose the adherance to the Single Responsibility Principle.

+Instead we get "transparency" because a client can treat both composites and leaf the same without knowing which type is.

+We also loose "safety" somehow because a client can opt to do composite operations on a leaf element.